RigasAlex/DigitalMenu/README.md

 # A Simple Digital Menu
-A simple digital meny to use with QR code.
+A simple digital menu to use with QR code.
 An easy way to upgrade products and categories for the menu

 ![screenshot](./screenshot.png)